About the Canadian ELD mandate—so far

 Canadian ELD hopes to avoid such problems by requiring that each ELD is certified by an accredited certification body.
 Fewer devices are expected to be certified and deemed compliant—and therefore available for carriers.

 The deadline for compliance with the Canadian ELD mandate is June 12, 2021.
 Canadian ELDs are expected to be developed, tested and certified, and carriers are expected to have them installed by that deadline.
 However, for the first year, non-compliances with the mandate won’t earn a penalty.
-Jurisdictions, which are responsible for enforcing the regulations, will proceed with progressive enforcement, including elevated education and awareness only; no penalties to carriers at the start of the mandate.
-But carriers are still required to comply with the mandate, including with provincial and territorial regulations and requirements, which can vary.
+Jurisdictions, which are responsible for enforcing the regulations, will proceed with progressive enforcement, including elevated education and awareness, through June 12, 2022.
+Even though penalties may be issued immediately, carriers are still required to comply with the mandate, including with provincial and territorial regulations and requirements, which can vary.

 Unlike the U.S. ELD mandate, the Canadian ELD mandate will not grandfather in AOBRD devices? beyond June 12, 2021.
 If your fleet’s still using AOBRD, now’s the time to move to ELD to ensure compliance with both mandates.
 As a trusted, proven leader in ensuring HoS compliance, we’re working closely with the CCMTA and Transport Canada to achieve Canadian ELD certification.
 And we’re at the ready to help your fleet transition smoothly.